-Other assessments for compatibility with medicinal products and to identify toxicity risks from substances leaking and, using the World Health Organisation’s terminology, leaching from a medical device can be achieved by performing extractable and leachable studies.
+Other assessments for compatibility with medicinal products and to identify toxicity risks from substances leaking and, using the World Health Organization’s terminology, leaching from a medical device can be achieved by performing extractables and leachables type studies.

 For most devices an extractables study, to identify any potentially migrating substances, is relatively straightforward.
 However for an implantable device, e.g. a contact lens, a leachables study, to identify what migrates and how, is much more difficult to define or conduct.
 Therefore a simulated exposure experiment is conducted to assess the levels of those target substances that the patient might be exposed to.

-Smithers Rapra can help devise a suitable study or programme of work to meet these needs.
+Smithers Rapra can help devise a suitable study or program of work to meet these needs.

-Combination products, which may comprise both a medical device and an active pharmaceutical ingredient, can be complex from a regulatory point of view, with the FDA, the EMA and MHRA each taking different approaches and responsibilities.
+Combination products, which may include both a medical device and an active pharmaceutical ingredient, can be complex from a regulatory point of view, with the FDA, the EMA and MHRA each taking different approaches and responsibilities.
 For a combination product in the EU, both the MDD and the medicines directive may apply.

 For more information or to request a quote, please contact us.